mdireskeneli/go-ssh-check/README.md

 **CONFIG FOR WORKER-APP (sshcheck_worker.go)**
 - db_url: Required.
 Your postgres server url.
-- number_of_rows_to_be_processed: Number of rows that will be retrieved as bulk import.
-A bigger value allows faster processing.
+- number_of_rows_to_be_processed: Number of rows that will be retrieved from the database as bulk import.
+A higher value allows faster processing.
 A lower value makes more precise monitoring in the main-app.
-Default:6
+(Default: 6)
 - number_of_workers: Number of allowed concurrent ssh-calls from a worker app.
-Again bigger is faster, and lower is safer in the connections, especially when there are lots of checks for a certain machine.
-Default:3
+Higher is faster, and lower is safer in the connections, especially when there are lots of checks for a single machine.
+(Default: 3)
-- check_interval: time period for initial checking of the new data in the database.
-This is not relevant when the process already started (default value: 5sec.
-This means the worker apps begin working at most 5 seconds after the main-app starts)
+- check_interval: time period for monitoring new data in the database.
+This is not relevant when the process is already started, a task-set runs without a pause (default value: 5 sec.
+This means the worker apps begin working at most 5 seconds after the main-app initializes content)

 **Config-Json:**
 - ssh-user: username for the ssh connection